erojascornejo10-tech/reading-notes/102/Reading2.md

-What do the following commands do?
+**What do the following commands do?**

-pwd – Stands for Print Working Directory.
-It tells you what the current or present working directory is that you are in.
-Print Working Directory - ie. Where are we currently.
+* _pwd_ – Stands for Print Working Directory.
+It tells you which working directory you are currently in.

-ls - Stands for list.
-Provides a listing of our current location.
-List the contents of a directory.
+* _ls_ - Abbreviation for list.
+It provides a listing of our current location by listing the contents of a directory.

-cd- stands for change directory.
-Change Directories - ie. move to another directory.
+* _cd_ - Stands for change directories.
+This command redirects you to another directory.

-mkdir- a command-line instruction used to create new directories (folders) in a file system
+* _mkdir_ - A command-line instruction used to create new directories (folders) in a file system.